aliascash/alias-wallet-archive/README.md

 This is the official source code repository for [Spectrecoin](https://spectreproject.io/) (XSPEC).

-Current development activity is on the dev-1.4 branch, for the upcoming 1.4 release.

 The latest release is [1.3.3](https://github.com/spectrecoin/spectre/releases/tag/v1.3.3), released on September 12, 2017.

 Building on Linux